 Barbra Streisand says Michael Jackson’s accusers were “thrilled to be there”

-Barbra Streisand is facing criticism for comments she made on Michael Jackson’s accusers.
-In an interview with The Times of London, Streisand shared her thoughts on a documentary that tells the stories of two men who allege Jackson sexually abused them when they were children.
+Barbra Streisand is apologizing for comments she made about Michael Jackson’s accusers.
+In an interview with The Times of London, Streisand shared her thoughts on “ ,” a documentary that tells the stories of two men who allege Jackson sexually abused them when they were children.

-She also said, of Jackson, “His sexual needs were his sexual needs, coming from whatever childhood he has or whatever DNA he has,” she said.
+She also said, of Jackson, “His sexual needs were his sexual needs, coming from whatever childhood he has or whatever DNA he has.”

 “You can say ‘molested,’ but those children, as you heard them say, they were thrilled to be there,” she said.
 “They both married and they both have children, so it didn’t kill them.”

-“It’s a combination of feelings,” she said.
+“It’s a combination of feelings,” Streisand said.
 “I feel bad for the children.
 I feel bad for him.
 I blame, I guess, the parents, who would allow their children to sleep with him.”

 The Jackson family hasof sexual abuse, and said they don’t plan to watch the documentary.

 “Well, I don’t care no ’cause I know my brother.
 I don’t have to see the documentary.
 I know Michael.
 I’m the oldest brother.
 I know my brother.
-I know what he stood for, what he was all about, bringing the world together, making kids happy,” Jackie Jackson, told “CBS This Morning” last month.
+I know what he stood for, what he was all about, bringing the world together, making kids happy,” Jackie Jackson,last month.